Skip content?

 Some of these harms can last long after problems with gambling have stopped.

-Our Harms Framework research programme shows the importance of developing tools that can measure how gambling harms affect people’s emotional and physical wellbeing and their relationships with others, as well as causing financial issues.
+The Harms Framework research programme shows the importance of developing tools that can measure how gambling harms affect people’s emotional and physical wellbeing and their relationships with others, as well as causing financial issues.

-Explore all our research on understanding gambling harms
+Explore GambleAware's research on understanding gambling harms

 13.1%